misuken-now/url-from/README.md

 ## Tips

-### Common cases for exceptions
+### Main patterns that cause exceptions

 - Common for all placeholders:
   - Empty string passed to a required placeholder value.
-  - Value is passed without considering the type.
+  - Value was passed that does not match the type.
 - Individual placeholders:
   - Invalid characters included in the value of [Scheme Placeholder].
   - [SchemeHost Placeholder] or [SchemeHostPath Placeholder] does not include `://` in its value.
   - Empty string passed to the value of [Direct Placeholder].
   - Value outside the range of 0-65535 or `NaN` is passed to the [Port Placeholder].
 - Others:
+  - When passed to `new URL()`, it tried to generate a URL that would throw an exception.

+### Main patterns for issuing warnings

+- Literal Part
+  - When the literal part contains encoded characters according to [RFC3986]
+    - Solution: Use [Direct Placeholder] to embed such values.
+  - When the usage of `?=&amp;#` in the literal part is inappropriate.
+- Common for All Placeholders
+  - When `NaN` is passed as the value for each placeholder (except for [Port Placeholder]).
+- Individual Placeholders
+  - When the value of [SchemeHost Placeholder] or [SchemeHostPath Placeholder] contains encoded characters according to [RFC3986].
+    - Solution: For [SchemeHost Placeholder] or [SchemeHostPath Placeholder], if you need to include encoded characters, pass the percent-encoded (`%HH`) value.
+  - When the value of [SchemeHost Placeholder] or [SchemeHostPath Placeholder] contains `?` or `#`.
+- Others
-  - Attempting to create a URL that throws an exception when passed to `new URL()`.
+  - When the content of the URL is completed when passed to `new URL()`.
+  - When the completion of `/` occurs.

+Note: Square brackets [ ] are used to indicate placeholder names in the original text.

 ### A warning is issued when `%` is included in the literal part